What is a Program for Minors?

 The Texas 4-H Youth Development Program holds a general liability policy through Texas 4-H Inc. This policy provides liability coverage and defense for the Texas 4-H Inc. entity, officers and directors, employees, chartered 4-H clubs and groups, and registered volunteers performing duties within the scope of their responsibilities.

 It is important to have supervision ratios in place that help ensure the safety of all participants.
-Texas 4-H Youth Development follows the guidelines and recommendations of the American Camp Association.
-Please note for overnight programs, the ratio is per gender.
+Texas 4-H Youth Development requires a minimum 1:8 (adult:youth) ratio for all programs.
+All overnight programs should have two (2) adult chaperones per gender of participants.

-A Roster of all participants, youth and adults, must be maintained for two years.
-Adults should be designated as AgriLife Employee or Volunteer.
+A Roster of all participants, youth and adult, must be maintained for two years.
+Adults should be designated on roster as AgriLife Employee or Volunteer.

 Chaperone Position Descriptions